Akhier/DragonheartedCode/2014/06 June/Making of a Simple Roguelike - Part 1 Setting Up.md

 The above code wont work but it should show what I intend.
 I am basically stacking the states one on top of another with the only complicated bit being going to the pause screen.
 What is happening there is that I want the game screen to be in the background and maybe greyed out so I pass the current game screen to it.
+It is being passed as a const because I don't want it to be changed and this enforces that.